A new home to easily learn the system, act on daily tasks, and engage with highly active leads.

 Research

-I utilized exploratory research to investigate how were agents using the system to work and prospect their system, specifically for leads high in the funnel.
-When talking with users the main theme that came up revolved around being overwhelmed with all the features and knowing how to structure their day.
+I used exploratory research to investigate how agents were working within the system and prospecting their leads, specifically for leads high in the funnel.
+When talking with users, a common theme emerged: they felt overwhelmed by the system’s features and unsure how to structure their day.
 While the CRM offers flexibility for experienced users, newer users found it overwhelming and difficult to structure their day.

 The core page that agents work out of is the leads dashboard which is a data table of all their leads.
 This requires agents to find the default filter views or build out their own system to wade through the long list of leads within their system.

 In contrast the agent launchpad was originally designed as a daily hub for starting their day but less than 35% of agents used the page.
 Of the agents that did, the vast majority only used it for the reminders feature.
-Many of the supporting modules were broken and displayed incorrect data leading to little to no usage.
+Many supporting modules were broken or displayed incorrect data resulting in low usage and limited value to agents’ day-to-day work.

 The Idea

-After talking with users to understand their day to day process I landed on transforming the agent launchpad into a day to day activity hub.
-I wanted to have an easy flow of daily activities to minimize the amount of CRM pages an agent would have to flip through.
+After talking with users to understand their day-to-day process, I landed on transforming the agent launchpad into a day to day activity hub.
+I aimed to create an easy daily flow that minimized how many CRM pages agents had to flip through.
 Simply adding a callout for leads raising their hands to an underused page wouldn’t be effective.

-I was able to test the concept of a “Today Inbox” to guide agents through a structured, tab-based workflow.
+I introduced the idea of a “Today Inbox”, a structured flow that works like an agent’s digital assistant, surfacing what matters now and guiding next steps.
 Both users and stakeholders showed great interest in having an easy to use one stop shop for their repetitive activities that they do every day.

 Testing